Richard Carrier: Public debates and other media

-The March 18, 2009 debate Did Jesus Rise from the Dead? with William Lane Craig was held at the Northwest Missouri State University and posted online in two parts by ReasonableFaithOrg (YouTube channel).
-Prior to the debate, Carrier commented that "I originally insisted we first debate [on the topic] Are the Gospels Historically Reliable? for the simple reason that you can't honestly debate the former until you've debated (and in fact settled) the latter."
-In his post debate commentary, Carrier argued that Craig "focused almost entirely on protecting the Gospels as historical sources, and it was there that his shotgun of arguments got well ahead of my ability to catch up."
+The March 18, 2009, debate Did Jesus Rise from the Dead? with William Lane Craig was held at the Northwest Missouri State University and posted on YouTube.
+Before the debate, Carrier said, "I originally insisted we first debate [on the topic] Are the Gospels Historically Reliable? for the simple reason that you can't honestly debate the former until you've debated (and in fact settled) the latter."
+After the debate, Carrier argued that Craig "focused almost entirely on protecting the Gospels as historical sources, and it was there that his shotgun of arguments got well ahead of my ability to catch up."
 Another debate with Craig was broadcast on Lee Strobel's television show Faith Under Fire.

-The October 25, 2014 debate Did Jesus Exist? with Trent Horn was held in San Diego, California, and posted online by the "MABOOM Show" (YouTube channel).

-A debate with Craig A. Evans, entitled Did Jesus Exist? was held at Kennesaw State University on April 13, 2016, and posted online by KSUTV.
+The October 25, 2014, debate Did Jesus Exist? with Trent Horn was held in San Diego, California, and posted on YouTube.
+A debate with Craig A. Evans titled Did Jesus Exist? was held at Kennesaw State University on April 13, 2016, and posted online by KSUTV.

-Carrier appears in the 2020 film Marketing the Messiah, where he discusses several topics including biblical canon creation, the Pauline sect, the dating of Paul's letters and the Gospels, Gospel authorship and redactions over time, and his interpretation of the Gospels as allegory.
+Carrier appears in the 2020 film Marketing the Messiah, where he discusses several topics, including biblical canon creation, the Pauline sect, the dating of Paul's letters and the Gospels, Gospel authorship and redactions over time, and his interpretation of the Gospels as allegory.
 On allegory, he specifically addresses the story of Jesus Barabbas as a symbolic retelling of atonement in Leviticus.